rstudio/education.rstudio.com/content/blog/2020-06-22-native-classroom/index.markdown

 often dishearten even talented people, making knowledge and skills feel unattainable to all but a few type-A students.

 One thing I love about the #rstats community is that this reminder is rarely necessary.
 People I encounter whose knowledge far exceeds mine most often act with humility and respect for everyone's stage of the journey.
-I'm deeply grateful to the RStudio community and education department for their support and training.
-From my start as a conference diversity scholar, to receiving instructor certification, to this guest blog post -- RStudio has played an enormous part of my teaching journey.
+I'm deeply grateful to the #rstats community and education department for their support and training.
+From my start as a conference diversity scholar, to completing the RStudio instructor certification, to this guest blog post -- RStudio has played an enormous part of my teaching journey.

 ## Recommended reads